barry-waldbaum-rl/reat-vm-setup/README.md

 chmod 755 scripts/create_south_cluster.sh
 ```

-11. Run scripts that start Redis Labs nodes running in their containers (3 north, 3 south).
+12. Run scripts to start Redis Labs nodes running in their containers (3 north, 3 south).
+You run these on the base VM so students don't have to download Docker images in class (that could overload the network).

 ```bash
 scripts/restart_north_nodes.sh
 scripts/restart_south_nodes.sh
 ```

-12. Run scripts that build Redis Labs clusters from their nodes.
+13. Run scripts to build Redis Labs clusters from their nodes.

 ```bash
 scripts/create_north_cluster.sh
 scripts/create_south_cluster.sh
 ```

-13. Build the VNC Docker image that you will run when student instances are created.
+14. Build the Docker image for the VNC container.
+You wait to run VNC containers when you create student instances because they pass in the instance IP.

 ```bash
 cd vnc_docker
 docker build -t re-vnc .
 ```

-14. Add color prompts to RL nodes so students know where they are (cyan@green:/blue$).
+15. Add color prompts to RL nodes so students know where they are (cyan@green:/blue$).
 ```
 # colors are: green=32, yellow=33, blue=34, pink=35, cyan=36
 # look for '36m..\u', '32m..\h', ':\..34m'